Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/rules/_index.md

 Place 5 instruction tokens in a row.
 You'll place your vehicle cards underneath these each round.
 Pick any start player.
 </div>

-@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}

 {{% rules-block id="objective" heading="Objective" icon="objective" %}}

 In this game, you're not steering a single train, but rather controlling the **rails** (on which multiple trains travel).

-You win once you've delivered all **5 trains to their matching stations**.
+You win once you've delivered **all trains to their matching stations**.
 You lose immediately once you're total loss: your **health deck is empty**.

 {{% /rules-block %}}